Ajaxy/telegram-tt/README.md

 #### Notarize on MacOS

-Application notarization is done with [electron-builder-notarize](https://github.com/karaggeorge/electron-builder-notarize) module, which requires `APPLE_ID` and `APPLE_ID_PASSWORD` environment variables to be passed.
+Application notarization is done automatically in [electron-builder](https://github.com/electron-userland/electron-builder/) module, which requires `APPLE_ID` and `APPLE_APP_SPECIFIC_PASSWORD` environment variables to be passed.

 How to obtain app-specific password: